Surprising Canada rolls into 3-on-3 basketball World Cup playoffs | CBC Sports

 Steve Sir and Michael Lieffers scored eight points each, with 3-on-3 veteran Michael Linklater and Jermaine Bucknor adding three apiece.

 Earlier in the day, Canada defeated the host Philippines 20-19, holding on after starting the game on an 11-4 run.
-Linklater led the way with nine points, including the go-ahead basket as time expire.
+Linklater led the way with nine points, including the go-ahead basket with about five seconds left.
+Linklater blew past the taller man guarding him for a layup, and the Philippines missed on a subsequent two-point attempt at the buzzer that would have given them the win.

 The Netherlands went 3-1 to finish second in Pool A, which was won by Serbia with a 4-0 record.
 The top-ranked Serbs have won three of the four men's World Cups — and the last two straight — since the tournament began in 2012.